felipedfe/Projeto-App-de-Receitas/README.md

-# App de Receitas
+# Recipes App
 ![Tela da aplicação](https://github.com/felipedfe/felipedfe.github.io/blob/main/imagens/06-appdereceitas.jpg)

-## •Descrição
+## •Description
-Uma aplicação onde é possível buscar, salvar e marcar o passo-a-passo de conclusão de diversas receitas (e drinks também!).
-Ela se alimenta das APIs *TheMealDB API* (https://www.themealdb.com/api.php) e *The CockTailDB API* (https://www.thecocktaildb.com/api.php).
-Foi desenvolvida em grupo na conclusão do módulo de Front-End do curso de desenvolvimento web da Trybe.
+An application where you can search, save and mark the step-by-step completion of several recipes (and drinks too!).
+It consumes *TheMealDB API* (https://www.themealdb.com/api.php) and *The CockTailDB API* (https://www.thecocktaildb.com/api.php) APIs.
+It was developed in a group at the conclusion of the Front-End module of the Trybe web development course.
-O app seguiu a metodologia Mobile First em seu desenvolvimento.
+The app followed the Mobile First methodology in its development.

-## •Tecnologias e bibliotecas
+## •Technologies and Libraries
 - Javascript
 - HTML
 - CSS
 - React
 - Context API

-## •Executando a aplicação
+## •How to run the application
-- Clone o repositório em sua máquina
+- Clone the repository on your machine
-- No terminal, instale as dependência da aplicação: ```npm install```
+- In the terminal, install the application's dependencies: `npm install`
-- Agora é só colocar a aplicação para rodar: ```npm start```
+- Now just put the application to run!: `npm start`

-## •Grupo do projeto
+## •Project Partners
 - Rafaella Ladeira
 - João Kruschewsky
 - Débora Serra